Skip to main content

 Create a service principal and grant permissions

-A service principal is a specialized identity providing more security than personalized accounts.
-More information regarding service principal and how to use them for authentication can be found in these instructions.
+A service principal is a specialized identity that provides more security than personalized accounts.
+For more information regarding service principals and how to use them for authentication, see Authorize service principal access to Databricks with OAuth.

-1. Create a service principal in your workspace under Settings > Identity and Access.
+1. To create a service principal, navigate to Settings > Identity and Access.

-3. Grant the required permissions for the catalog, the schema, and the table to the service principal:
+6. Grant the required permissions for the catalog, the schema, and the table to the service principal.

-1. In the Service Principal page, open the Configurations tab.
+1. In the Service principal page, navigate to the Configurations tab.

 2. Copy the Application Id (UUID).

-3. Use the following SQL, replacing the example UUID and username, schema name, and table names if required:
+3. Use the following SQL to grant permissions, replacing the example UUID and catalog, schema name, and table names if required.

 SQL

-GRANT USE SCHEMA ON SCHEMA <username.default> TO `<UUID>`;
+GRANT USE SCHEMA ON SCHEMA <catalog.schema> TO `<UUID>`;

 Write a client